markh-de/KiVar/README.md

 An Option could either be specified or _not_ specified.
 There was no way of removing/overriding an Option that was set via inheritance from a default Choice.

 If an Option was specified in a Default choice (specified by the choice identifier `*`), that Option was **not inherited** by specific choice definitions, but would have to be specified again in the specific definitions in order to be effective for those choices.
-This (questionable) design decision was made because, as mentioned above, there was no way to reset an option specified in a Default choice when overriding that Default choice with a specific choice.
+This (questionable) design decision had been made because, as mentioned above, there was no way to reset an option specified in a Default choice when overriding that Default choice with a specific choice.
 Hence, every choice declaration/definition caused all options to be reset for that specific choice, to allow providing a fresh set of options for specific choices.

 Values, however, were handled differently: They _were_ inherited from the Default choice definition.